 Problems With Ficus Audrey Plants

 Spotting the signs of a problem early is the best way to prevent serious damage to your plant.
 These little trees are somewhat finicky and can cause many gardeners a good deal of stress.
 The best way to handle issues is prevention, but once a problem exists, you’ll need to know what to do.

-- Small leaves: this is usually the result of too little light or too little humidity.
-Make sure the ficus Audrey is in a place where it gets bright, indirect light.
+- Small Leaves: this is usually the result of too little light or too little humidity.
+Please make sure the Ficus Audrey is in a place where it gets bright, indirect light.
 You may need to move the plant closer to the window to allow it to get enough light or select a different location.
-You can also use artificial light to help a struggling ficus Audrey grow in low-light conditions.
+You can also use artificial light to help a struggling Ficus Audrey grow in low-light conditions.

 - The canopy is the largest of any tree in the world

 - Ficus Audrey is one of the most desirable houseplants on the market right now and is the fashionable choice for adding a statement plant to any room.

 - The plant requires well-draining soil in a bright, indirect location.

 - Deep watering with a slight drying out period is the best way to water Ficus Audrey.